 Higher education institutions, such as the Savannah College of Art and Design (SCAD), have a large presence in the community and are among the top ten largest employers in the region.
-There are multiple other education institutions in the area, such as Savannah State University, South University, Savannah Tech, Strayer University, and the Georgia Institute of Technology's Pooler campus that all have an impact on the economy.
+There are multiple other educational institutions in the area, such as Savannah State University, South University, Savannah Tech, Strayer University, and the Georgia Institute of Technology's Pooler campus, all of which have a positive impact on the economy.
 These colleges allow for an ever-growing skilled workforce to attract a variety of businesses and institutions to the growing Savannah MSA region.